keyuncheng/less/AE_INSTRUCTION.md

 num_runs = 1 # the number of runs in experiments

 [Cluster]
-user_name = cc # the username of the root user user_passwd = # the password of the root user (For Chameleon cloud, please keep this empty.) user_public_key = /home/cc/.ssh/id_rsa.pub # Path to cluster SSH public key user_private_key = /home/cc/.ssh/id_rsa # Path to cluster SSH private key (Only used for Chameleon Cloud instance created with CC-* series system image; make sure this private key is used for ssh to the instance).
+user_name = cc # the username of the root user (For Chameleon cloud users, please keep this as "cc".) user_passwd = # the password of the root user (For Chameleon cloud users, please keep this empty.) user_public_key = /home/cc/.ssh/id_rsa.pub # Path to cluster SSH public key user_private_key = /home/cc/.ssh/id_rsa # Path to cluster SSH private key (Only used for Chameleon Cloud instance created with CC-* series system image; make sure this private key is used for ssh to the instance).
 For nodes without private_key, please keep this empty.
 We assume all the nodes have the same path. ip_prefix = 192.168.10 # the IP prefix of the cluster nodes
 ```

 Step 3: Modify ```scripts/node_list.txt``` to include the IP addresses of all
 nodes in the cluster.
-Each line should contain only one IP address, and the
+Each line should only contain one IP address, and the
 file should not contain any empty lines or comments.
 See the example below:

 ```